 For more information on how to dress in Qatar, click on the following link: https://www.iloveqatar.net/news/general/in-the-glow-a-guide-on-how-to-dress-in-qatar

 According to an article called "Living in Qatar" the culture and laws in Qatar are designed to ensure that everyone is respectful of each other regardless of their faith and nationality.
-Visitors and residents alike should avoid types of improper conduct and behaviour which can otherwise lead to fines, imprisonment and deportation.
+Visitors and residents alike should avoid types of improper conduct and behaviour that can otherwise lead to fines, imprisonment and deportation.

 Alcohol consumption is allowed only by non-Muslims in